 Originally we were in the small workshop next door.
 However, when we needed more space we expanded into our current, larger workshop, which was leased in November 2009 as a bare shell.
 The workshop has now been equipped with an extensive range of machinery, traditional hand and modern power tools.
 Lighting, power points and dust extraction equipment have also been installed.
 A small number of further improvements remain to be made in the near future, including some additional equipment.
 This has gone full circle, as during 2017, the need for yet more space saw us take up the option to lease the original workshop and combine the two into one.

 Above - Exterior of the workshop.
+Top Right - looking across to the main assembly

+office is in the far corner.
 Below - Interior of the works office

 Machinery includes all the normal larger kit - circular saw, planner / thicknesser, band-saw, spindle molder, mortiser, and lathe.
 The power tools include the usual suspects - drills, routers, and crosscut saws.
 The large number of traditional hand tools range from wood-turning gouges up to large pattern makers planes.
 (I was told not to mention the collection of wooden handled torque wrenches, ie rubber hammers and mallets).
 Ian is a firm believer in the adage that you can never have enough clamps!!
 There must be about fifty altogether of various sizes and designs.
 Since most of them were in use during the construction of the WHHR carriage underframes, and the roof sticks, the point is well taken.